-- As explained in Section 2, we have a key role providing a transmission system which benefits all consumers in England and Wales.
+- 17.1.1 As explained in Section 2, we have a key role providing a transmission system which benefits all consumers in England and Wales.
 Where new network infrastructure is needed, we must work within the regulatory, legislative and policy framework that is set by government on behalf of consumers and society in developing proposals.
-That means considering the various benefits and impacts that our potential works could have, including environmental, socio-economic, technical and cost factors. - This report has considered options to meet the Need Case set out in Section 4.
-A requirement has been identified for two sets of transmission circuits that contribute to National Electricity Transmission System (NETS) Security and Quality of Supply Standard (SQSS) compliance. - We have considered the information which is available to us at this stage of the process.
+That means considering the various benefits and impacts that our potential works could have, including environmental, socio-economic, technical and cost factors. - 17.1.2 This report has considered options to meet the Need Case set out in Section 4.
+A requirement has been identified for two sets of transmission circuits that contribute to National Electricity Transmission System (NETS) Security and Quality of Supply Standard (SQSS) compliance. - ^{17.1.3} We have considered the information which is available to us at this stage of the process.
 We have outlined in this report how we have gathered data and how we have evaluated it for each option.
-In addition to this, we have also considered our duties under the Electricity Act 1989 to develop efficient, co-ordinated and economical solutions, our duty to have regard to the environment in Schedule 9 of the 1989 Act, and the policy, advice and guidance provided by Government through the adopted and emerging National Policy Statements EN-1, EN-3 and EN-5. - Taking all of this into account, to meet the need to increase capacity across boundaries EC5N, EC5, LE1, SC2 and provide the required capacity for the Sizewell and Essex Coast Generation Groups, we propose at the current stage to take forward an interim preference of the onshore combination of EAN 4 OHL Norwich Main to Bramford and EAS 2 OHL Bramford via a new substation to Tilbury, alongside SCD1/Sea Link or an alternative connection from Sizewell area to north Kent.
-We will continue to review our work including in light of changes in circumstances and we will have regard to consultation responses. - EX.71 This would meet the urgent and critical need to increase capacity across boundaries EC3, EC5N, EC5, LE1 and SC2.
-As well as providing the required capacity for the Sizewell and Essex Coast Generation Groups.
-We will continue to review our work including in light of changes in circumstances and we will have regard to consultation responses. - 17.1.5 The interim preference onshore combination of EAN 4, EAS 2 and Sea Link resolves the needs case set out below. - Provision of 8,084MW of capacity across East Anglia EC5 Boundary and 3,492MW of capacity across EC5N Boundary. - Provision of 7,576MW of capacity across the LE1 Boundary. - Provision of 600MW from the Sizewell Generation Group. - Provision of 3,580MW of connection capacity for the Essex Coast Generation Group - Provision of 1,800MW of capacity from the SC2 Boundary Group.
+In addition to this, we have also considered our duties under the Electricity Act 1989 to develop efficient, co-ordinated and economical solutions, our duty to have regard to the environment in Schedule 9 of the 1989 Act, and the policy, advice and guidance provided by Government through the adopted and emerging National Policy Statements EN-1, EN-3 and EN-5. - 17.1.4 Taking all of this into account, to meet the need to increase capacity across boundaries EC5N, EC5, LE1, SC2 and provide the required capacity Sizewell and Essex Coast Generation Groups, we propose at the current stage to take forward an interim preference of the onshore combination of: - EAN 4 OHL Norwich Main to Bramford; and - EAS 2 OHL Bramford via a new substation to Tilbury.
+We will continue to review our work including in light of changes in circumstances and we will have regard to consultation responses. - We will continue to review our work including in light of changes in circumstances and we will have regard to consultation responses. - 17.1.5 The interim preference onshore combination of EAN 4, EAS 2 and Sea Link resolves the needs case set out below. - Provision of 6,000MW of capacity across East Anglia EC5 Boundary and 1,400 MW of capacity across EC5N Boundary. - Provision of 7,576MW of capacity across the LE1 Boundary. - Provision of 600MW from the Sizewell Generation Group. - Provision of 3,580MW of connection capacity for the Essex Coast Generation Group - Provision of 1,800MW of capacity from the SC2 Boundary Group.

-The project was formerly known as East Anglia Green Energy Enablement (GREEN).
+17.1.6 The project was formerly known as East Anglia Green Energy Enablement (GREEN).
 We've changed the name to Norwich to Tilbury make it clear that this project is part of The Great Grid Upgrade, the largest overhaul of the grid in generations.